brikrey67/ruby-oop/readme.md

 - Define a Ruby Class and instantiate it
 - Explain the relationship between `.new()` and `def initialize()`
 - Distinguish local, instance, or class variables
-- Examine interaction with objects through methods
+- Examine interactions with objects through methods
-- Explain whether given data is best-suited to having its accessibility defined by `attr_accessor`, `attr_reader`, `attr_writer`, or none of the above
+- Determine whether given data is best-suited for having its accessibility defined by `attr_accessor`, `attr_reader`, `attr_writer`, or none of the above

 ## Framing: What is OOP?
 (20 minutes / 0:20)